Feb 6, 2018|

 Jason HAwes & JV Johnson talk with members of the Apex Paranormal team about their recent investigations at the Beattie Mansion.
 And in the second half of the show Rod Pyle discusses new efforts to restart the space race, and the goal to revisit the moon and possibly Mars.
 2/6/2018 - Beyond Reality Radio with Jason Hawes & JV johnson

-Jason Hawes & JV Johnson talk with Bill Birnes about UFOs, Roswell, and the rivalry between Thomas Edison and Nikola Tesla.
-7/11/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson
+Jason Hawes & JV Johnson talk to Dr Raymond Moody about the Final Words Project and the afterlife.
+What happens when we are near death, and after death?
+9/12/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson

 Automatically Generated Transcript (may not be 100% accurate)